mameaw14/mameaw14.github.io/src/pages/blog/how-to-use-multiple-git.md

 - ~/workspace/work/.gitconfig
 - ~/workspace/personal/.gitconfig

-## Create ssh key for each account
+## Create ssh keys

 Follow steps from github [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-Please name you key differently for each account. e.g. `~/.ssh/id_ed25519-personal`, `~/.ssh/id_ed25519-work`
+Please name your keys differently for each account. e.g. `~/.ssh/id_ed25519-personal`, `~/.ssh/id_ed25519-work`

-## Config ssh key for each account
+## Config ssh keys

 In `~/.ssh/config` config it like this.
 Use different identity file for different host.
-You can name your host anything, we will use it in the next step.
+You can name your host anything; we will use it in the next step.

 ```ssh-config
 # Personal GitHub